-Strictly Death is a provocative exhibition that explores the iconography of death across a range of artistic practices
+An exhibition of works from the Richard Harris Collection that explore the iconography of death across a range of artistic practices

 Slought is pleased to announce Strictly Death: Selected Works from the Richard Harris Collection, on display in the galleries from January 23 through March 13, 2010.
 The opening will take place on Saturday, January 23 from 6:30-8:30pm, with a special address at 6:30pm on Thomas De Quincey, aesthetics, and death prepared by philosopher Simon Critchley, author of The Book of Dead Philosophers (2009).